 You might need a vehicle in Alaska that is allowed on a gravel road so you can participate in the Denali Road Lottery and 3 months before that you meet a random girl in a banana suit hiking in Crater Lake who happens to be moving to Alaska and things this thing she has never heard of sounds fun.
-So she agrees to meet you in Denali to drive 92 miles into the wilderness with you, a total stranger she meet for about 30 mins.
+So she agrees to meet you in Denali to drive 92 miles into the wilderness with you, a total stranger she met for about 30 mins.

 How Much Money It Would Cost

-When I decided to visit all the National Parks, I was 19 and college student.
+When I decided to visit all the National Parks, I was 19 and a college student.
 I had no idea what I had gotten myself into.
 I figured it would be a fun way to explore the United States and gave me a goal to work towards.
 I wasn’t thinking about how much this little goal was going to cost.

 On the surface visiting the National Parks is a moderately priced hobby.
 As hobbies go it is can be a little pricey but there are plenty of ways to keep the costs from being excessive.
-You can camp instead of stay in hotel rooms.
+You can camp instead of staying in hotel rooms.
 You can plan road trips where you drive your own vehicle.
 You can buy your outdoor gear on sale.
 You can travel in the shoulder seasons.
 You can take advantage of credit card miles.